- Practice Areas

 No. However, IRAC will notify practitioners if they happen to notice a deficiency that could result in the rejection of a filing (e.g., a missing signature or certificate of service).

-• Familiarize yourself with the BIA Practice Manual, the most recent version of which can be downloaded here, particularly Chapter 4.6 (Appeal Briefs) and Appendix J (Citation Guidelines).
+• Familiarize yourself with the BIA Practice Manual, particularly Chapter 4.6 (Appeal Briefs) and Appendix J (Citation Guidelines).

 • Include pages numbers on your brief.